 My goodness, how far I have come on my HM Land Registry journey!

 Just recently, a group of my colleagues and I were discussing how we came to work at HM Land Registry.
-Lots of different reasons were discussed, but as others have mentioned we didn't set out to join HM Land Registry.
+Lots of different reasons were discussed, but we didn't set out to join HM Land Registry.
 For me personally, I was about to become a single mother of two young children and needed a way to support them and myself.
 I was also following my Dad's example.
 He had been a Civil Servant, albeit in a different department, all of my life and I had seen what a rewarding career it could be.

 I look back at that time with a smile, as even then as a new starter there was support all around me, much as there is today.
 We became family and we have seen each other through marriages, births, divorces, and deaths.
 Personally, I've been through all of those, but like the famous words of Eric Morecambe, just not necessarily in that order.